nicolasperdomol/W13-Project/README.md

   npm start
 ```

-For the client, go to the server folder and install the dependencies.
+For the server, go to the server folder and install the dependencies.

 ```bash
   npm install